 This is an all-rounder that you won’t ever need to upgrade from.
 It is very sensitive and doesn’t perform too well on loud instruments – drums, guitar amps, rock vocals – but anything that needs crispness and warmth – softer vocals, acoustic guitar, piano – will sound as good as microphones twice the price.

 Rode microphones come with a 10-year warranty too – a piece of mind when making your investment.

 The NT1-A comes packaged with an XLR cable, pop filter and shock mount as standard, but you’ll need to buy a microphone stand separately.

 7. RØDE M3 Cardioid Condenser Microphone

 So the Rode M3 might not look as fancy as some of the competition, but don’t let that fool you – this is an amazing microphone that can deliver punchy, clear, crisp detail to any recording.

 With an 80Hz high-pass filter and -10dB and -20dB pad, this versatile mic is great for any instruments.
 Although it is a condenser, it can run off of batteries if phantom power is not available.

-It is at the top of our price range, but this microphone used to retail for $300, so at this price it is a bargain.
-If you can afford if, and will be recording instruments more than vocals, you should get it!
-That 10 year warranty is worth bearing in mind too…
+It is at the top of our price range, but this microphone used to retail for $300, so at this price, it is a bargain.
+If you can afford it, and will be recording instruments more than vocals, you should get it!
+That 10-year warranty is worth bearing in mind too…